darwinia-network/darwinia-docs-deprecated/content/en/quick-start-staking-validator.md

 ### Set Validator Parameters

-Click "*Validate*" adn set the validator paramters.
+Click "*Validate*" and set the validator paramters.
 ![Screenshot of Click "Validate" Button](assets/quick_start/darwinia-staking-validator-06.png)

 The paramter "*reward commission percentage*" defines the proportion of the node's priority distribution of income, and the range is 0-100.
 (Example: For a 5% reward commission, this node will first receive 5% of the node's revenue, and the remaining 95% of the node's revenue will be distributed in proportion to the amount of one's token in staking, be it the validator or a nominator; Validator's income = node reward commission + staking reward share).